khlam52/find-bus-app/README.md

 You may assembleSit, assembleUat, assembleRelease, the apk will be generated in release config.

-How to build Android App Bundle with promon：

-1.  ` brew install bundletool`
-2.  set `IS_ENABLE_PROMON` to true
-3. In Android Studio, Build -> Generate Signed Bundle, then generate aab file
-4. Shield the aab file with promon
-    ```
-    java -jar Shielder.jar --config xxx_android_pp.xml $rawApkPath \
-      --keystore ../../android/app/forms_release.keystore --storepass Aa123456 \
-      --keyname forms --keypass Aa123456 \
-      --sigalg SHA256withRSA --digestalg SHA256 \
-      --dat Shielder.release.dat
-    ```
-    Wrapped aab files should be generated.
-5. Generate a set of APKs from your app bundle:

-    ```
-    bundletool build-apks --bundle=/MyApp/my_app.aab --output=/MyApp/my_app.apks
-    ```

-    If you want to deploy the APKs to a device, you need to also include your app’s signing information, as shown in the command below.
-If you do not specify signing information, bundletool attempts to sign your APKs with a debug key for you.

-    ```
-    bundletool build-apks --bundle=/MyApp/my_app.aab --output=/MyApp/my_app.apks
-    --ks=/MyApp/keystore.jks
-    --ks-pass=file:/MyApp/keystore.pwd
-    --ks-key-alias=MyKeyAlias
-    --key-pass=file:/MyApp/key.pwd
-    ```

-6. Deploy APKs to a connected device:
-    ```
-    bundletool install-apks --apks=/MyApp/my_app.apks
-    ```

 ## Import

 All import statement should follow the following: